Globally, more companies are finding pay-per-click (PPC) a crucial part of their digital marketing strategies. Their total spending on search adver...

 Using a Fractional CMO means that the company has access to the CMO’s services for exactly as long as they need it—not more, not less.
-If the marketing plan needs an overhaul a few years down the road, the organization can always hire another Fractional CMO, even the same Fractional CMO, to update the strategy.
+If the marketing plan needs an overhaul a few years down the road, the organization can always hire another Fractional CMO, or a Fractional Marketing Director, to update the strategy.
 It’s much more cost-effective than continually paying the salary of a CMO whose role was once very necessary, but may no longer be justified.

 5. A Fractional CMO Will Help You See Your Marketing Plan Through